mahavedalla/mahavedalla/docs/questions/panna/with-what-qualities-is-someone-described-as-a-great-man.md

-# With what qualities is someone described as a great man?
+Question: With what qualities is someone described as a great man?
 Answer in Brief: -
 Category: Pañña
 Sutta References: AN 4.35